shadow-robot/optoforce/optoforce/README.md

 ## Installation of udev rule
 Why ?
 Thanks to this udev rule, the sensors' names will no longer depend on the order in which they are plugged in the computer.
 The names would look like `/dev/optoforce_ISE174`.

 To do so, copy `optoforce.rules` to `/etc/udev/rules.d/`.
-Then, open this file and replace `PATH/TO` with the actual path to the optoforce node.
+Then, open this file and replace `PATH/TO` with the actual path to the `get_serial.py` file.

 Also make sure that the file `src/optoforce/get_serial.py` has execution rights for all users.